HOMlab/QN-ACTR-Release/QN-ACTR Java/Readme.txt

    Browse and select the build.xml from the QN-ACTR Java folder.
 Finish.
    You should see the project in your project explorer or navigator window.

-5. To start simulation, run jmt.gui.jmodel.mainGui.MainWindow.java under src from the project explorer or navigator.

-6. In the JSIMgraph window, open (File -> Open) a QN framework in folder \QN workspace\QN frameworks (e.g., Framework one HMI.jsimg)

-7. Specify a model in QN_ACTR_Model_Initialization.txt under \QN workspace\HMI_1.
+5. Specify a model in QN_ACTR_Model_Initialization.txt under \QN workspace\HMI_1.
 A model setup assistant is provided (\QN workspace\QN-ACTR Model Setup Assistant\MSA_QN-ACTR.exe).
 If creating a model using this assistant, copy created QN_ACTR_Model_Initialization.txt to \QN workspace\HMI_1.

+6. To start simulation, run jmt.gui.jmodel.mainGui.MainWindow.java under src from the project explorer or navigator.

-8. Click green play button on the panel to start simulation (or Solve -> Simulate).
+7. If need to repeat the simulation immediately, click green play button on the panel to start simulation (or Solve -> Simulate).

+8. Close or stop the java application.

 FAQ: